Black River (Saucon Creek tributary): History

 Black River was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1169729.
 The river is also known as Black Creek or Black River Creek.
 These variant names appear in Place Names of Northampton County, Pennsylvania, by James and Linda Wright, created in 1988.

-A concrete tee beam bridge carrying State Route 3004 over Black River was built in 1938 0.75 mi west of Hellertown.
+A concrete tee beam bridge carrying PS State Route 3004 over Black River was built in 1938 0.75 mi west of Hellertown.
 A prestressed box beam or girders bridge carrying State Route 3003 was built over the river in 1959.

 Biology

 The drainage basin of the Black River is designated as a Coldwater Fishery and a Migratory Fishery.
 Wild trout naturally reproduce in the river from its headwaters downstream to its mouth.
-However, Trout Unlimited's Guide to Pennsylvania Limestone Streams said in 2000 that it was "not trout water".
+Trout Unlimited's Guide to Pennsylvania Limestone Streams reported in 2000, however, that it was "not trout water".

-In 2006, the Black River was identified as one of the places in the Saucon Creek watershed most in need of habitat restoration.
-The river has been affected by Lehigh University.
+In 2006, Black River was identified as one of the places in the Saucon Creek watershed most in need of habitat restoration.